Venu212/AZMLND_C2/README.md

 	* The present model achieved accuracy of 91.5% which is considered as good accuracy.
-	  Further more deep learning models can be used to further enhance model accuracy
+	  Further more deep learning models can be used to further enhance model accuracy Deep learning can be enabled through AUTO ML config by setting enable_dnn parameter to TRUE